 Colby complies with Title IX, which prohibits discrimination on the basis of sex in educational programs and activities.
 Questions regarding Title IX may be referred to Colby’s Title IX coordinator or to the federal Office of Civil Rights.
 In compliance with the Clery Act, which requires Colby to disclose campus crime statistics, you will find Colby’s Annual Safety, Security, and Fire Safety Report at www.colby.edu/securitydept.

-Colby prohibits retaliation against anyone who makes a good faith report of conduct in violation of Colby’s discrimination or harassment policies.
-Further, Colby will not tolerate retaliation against anyone who, in good faith, cooperates in the investigation of such conduct.
+Colby prohibits retaliation against anyone who makes a good faith report of conduct in violation of Colby’s discrimination or harassment policies, or against anyone who makes a good faith effort to disclose perceived wrongdoing.
+Further, Colby will not tolerate retaliation against any employee who, in good faith, cooperates in the investigation of such conduct.